midlantica/LovelyBunchOfCoconuts/content/memes/thomas-sowell/it-is-fascinating-to-watch-politicians-c.md

 ---
-title: ""It is fascinating to watch politicians come up"
+title: 'It is fascinating to watch politicians come up'
 ---

 !["It is fascinating to watch politicians come up](/memes/thomas-sowell/it-is-fascinating-to-watch-politicians-come-up.jpg)